alan-turing-institute/climate-informatics-2024-ae/docs/overview/future-ideas.md

 # Future ideas

-Per artefact, authors and reviewers will be asked whether they would like their interactions on the artefact reviewing to be:
+Per artifact, authors and reviewers will be asked whether they would like their interactions on the artefact reviewing to be:

  * **Closed** Carried out through a closed interface with reviewers anonymous;
  * **Open** Carried out through GitHub/GitLab issues with reviewers’ identities known.